 If you’re planning a garage sale, box similar items together, then tape the boxes closed and write the likely date of the garage sale on them.
 If the date has passed and you don’t have a sale coming soon, just drop the boxes at a donation station.

-4. Trying to Organize Before Decluttering
+4. Don’t Try to Organize Before Decluttering

 If you already bought storage baskets, you’re not decluttering, you’re organizing your clutter!
 Womp, womp!
 It’s one of the worst things you can do because they typically end up being the wrong size and just contribute to the clutter.

 How To Prevent Organizing Instead of Decluttering Mistake: